PackeTsar/meraki-cli/COMMAND_GUIDE.md

 - `--networkId` (string): (required)
 - `--name` (string): The name of the new template
 - `--body` (string): The liquid template used for the body of the webhook message.
 Either `body` or `bodyFile` must be specified.
-- `--headers` (string): The liquid template used with the webhook headers.
+- `--headers` (array): The liquid template used with the webhook headers.
 - `--bodyFile` (string): A file containing liquid template used for the body of the webhook message.
 Either `body` or `bodyFile` must be specified.
 - `--headersFile` (string): A file containing the liquid template used with the webhook headers.